silvacms/documentation/source/silva/buildout.rst

 .. note::

-   Please refer to the specific upgrade notes for each version as well.
+   Please refer to the specific upgrade notes (UPGRADE.txt) located in your Silva product directory.

 .. warning::